RedLeader962/SNOW-AutoRally/autorally_control/src/path_integral/params/maps/README.md

 ## channel1, channel2, channel3
 These channels are currently all zero.
 They can be modified in order to include additional data about the track that can be used by classes inheriting from costs.cu.

 # Maps

+## NLSAR_exp1_costmap.npz
+Map of SNOW-AutoRally experiment 1 at University Laval (the used snow pit).
+Width: ~28 meters
+Height: ~18 meters
+4 channel (RGBa) with only the channel0 (the red channel) being used for now See `autorally_control/src/path_integral/scripts/generate_NLSAR_exp1_costmap.py` docstring for more details.

 ## gazebo_costmap_05_22_2016.npz
 Map of the gazebo simulation environment.
 Origin is the same as the spawn point for the car.